tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 ## What this collection is and isn't

-This collection is intended to be used for a B2B standalone setup.
-That isn't to say you can't use it with a Salesforce Org containing other commerce products, just that B2B is what's targeted.
+This collection is intended to be used for a Salesforce Order Management standalone setup with Omnichannel Inventory.
+That isn't to say you can't use it with a Salesforce Org containing other commerce products, just that SOM with OCI is what's targeted.

 ## Approach

 1. I've tried to stay "close to the metal" by using the Postman Scripting API directly.
 There are a few cases where this just isn't possible or realistic because responses are not true JSON or HTTP status codes are reported in the HTML body text, but those should be true exceptions and definitely not the rule.
-2. I wanted oAuth 2.0 to not be a headache.
-This is my approach and it's about the best I could come up with given the limitations of the tool.
-Have a request where you set it once and then everything following just uses Bearer Token.
+2. I wanted oAuth 2.0 to be easy so I could move things around.
+This is my approach and it's about the best I could come up with given the limitations of the tool: Have a dummy request where you set it once in that folder then everything following just uses Bearer Token.
 It works and better is the enemy of good enough.
 3. The request chains are long; This is by design.
 At the risk of being didactic, this is ultimately a *teaching tool*.
 When it comes to working with APIs I find more detail is better.
 4. Collection variables are calculated and presented before each request.
 5. Tests are applied following each response.
-If something isn't right I want you to know about it early so I assume little to nothing that a response is successful.
+If something isn't right I want you to know about it early so I assume little to nothing about a response being successful.

 ## This collection provides the following: